react-boilerplate/react-boilerplate-cra-template/docs/README.md

 {% endhint %}

 This is a custom [create-react-app] template of [react-boilerplate].
 React Boilerplate has been developing the ultimate react starter kit for many years now.
 On the other hand **`CRA`**(create-react-app) is currently the people's favourite choice.
-This template has been created to join their strengths together. **`CRA`** provides the necessary bootstrapping to start your projects but does not provide a guide on how to built it.
-That is where **react-boilerplate** comes in and prepares the bases with the battle-tested techniques and tools to guide you into creating state-of-the-art web applications.
+This template has been created to join their strengths together. **`CRA`** provides the necessary bootstrapping to start your projects but does not provide a guide on how to build it.
+That is where **react-boilerplate** provides battle-tested techniques and tools to guide development of state-of-the-art web applications.

 {% hint style="warning" %}